 F <59

 * You must earn >60% on at least one exam to pass the course *

+You also must earn a C or higher in Bio202 to continue in Biology electives

 If you disagree with how an assignment or question was graded, submit a written request articulating why you think you deserve more points.
 Questions about papers go to your lab instructor.
 Written arguments are accepted 1-4 days after getting an assignment back.